Swiddis/swiddis.github.io/_posts/2021-11-15-Descending-Arrays.md

 # Let's try a few counts of items in our list
 for n in range(3, 10):
-    # Populating our list with left-facing indices, with a -1 at the start to indicate our goal.
+    # Populating our list with left-facing indices, except the leftmost.
     ls = [0] + [random.randint(0, k-1) for k in range(1, n)]
     hop_count, index = 0, len(ls) - 1
     # Traversing down the chain